learn-co-curriculum/tcg-intro/README.md

 Depending on the week and the progress of your students on campus, the amount of time you spend on this material in any given week will vary.
 You should work with the instructional team on campus - your SEM and the other instructors in particular - to figure out where in the calendar you can find time for this, while still maintaining the student support.
 Depending on the staffing needs for each cohort, this may mean shifting your progress through this curriculum to students' project week, so that they have all the support they need as they make progress through the core curriculum.

-> Note: Your priority as a TCF is first to your students success, then to your professional development.
+> Note: Your priority as an SEC is first to your students success, then to your professional development.
 This curriculum will be super fun, but it doesn't supercede your work supporting students!

+Here's a sample schedule for what your progress through this curriculum might look like:

 ```
-Week 1 - Overview, Self-check, Review of Basics
+Week 1 - overview, self-check, review of language fundamentals
-Weeks 2-4 - Solidifying ruby fundamentals, git, SQL, regex
+Weeks 2-4 - solidifying language fundamentals, git, SQL
-Weeks 5-8 - Solidifying javascript fundamentals, testing, debugging, benchmarking
+Weeks 5-8 - regex, testing, debugging, benchmarking
 Week 8 - Midpoint Check-in
-Weeks 9-12 Deeper Dives, CSS, Algorithms, dev tools
+Weeks 9-12 css, design, data modeling, dev tools
-Weeks 13-17 Deeper Dives, Design, Computing, Engineering and deployment
+Weeks 13-17 algorithms and cs concepts, engineering and deployment
 ```

+Depending on your path through the material, your pace, what your students are learning, and when you get to spend time on this curriculum, your schedule will deviate from this one.

 ## FAQ